PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_3.md

     def _convert_key(self, key, is_setter: bool = False):
         """
-        Require the keys to be the same type as the index (so we don't fallback).
+        Require the keys to be the same type as the index. (so we don't fallback)
         """
         # allow arbitrary setting
         if is_setter: